Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Thorong High Camp

 This day of all is the most challenging day of the entire trek.
 Starting the day with an early morning hike, we will embark on a journey to cross Thorong La Pass, the highest point of the trek.
-The trek will take about 9 hours in total.
-Reaching the top of the pass at 5416 meters is thought, but the views from the top are incredible.
+Reaching the top of the pass at 5416 m is thought, but the views from the top are incredible.
 At the top, we can rest and enjoy the panoramic views of the surrounding peaks.
 Further, we will trek to Muktinath Temple through a steep descent.
 This part of the trek is a bit tricky and needs a careful approach.

 Place: